paudley/py_qa/README.md

 ## 🚀 Quickstart: Integrating into Your Project

 1.  **Add as a Submodule**: In your project's root directory, add this repository as a submodule.
-A common location is `scripts/`.
+A common location is `py-qa/`.

     ```bash
-    git submodule add https://github.com/your-username/qa-py.git scripts
+    git submodule add https://github.com/your-username/qa-py.git qa-py
     ```

 2.  **Install Git Hooks**: Run the installation script to set up the automated quality checks.

     ```bash
-    ./scripts/install-hooks.sh
+    ./py-qa/install-hooks.sh
     ```

 3.  **Run a Full Lint Check**: Manually trigger a lint run to check your existing codebase.

     ```bash
-    ./scripts/lint.sh
+    ./py-qa/lint.sh
     ```

 Now, the Git hooks will automatically run on your commits and pushes, ensuring all new code meets the defined quality standards.